-Please provide information about your nominee and how he or she meets the criteria for the award.
+nominate: Please provide information about your nominee and how he or she meets the criteria for the ward.
 If you need more space, please attach additional pages.

-- Provides outstanding service to all or some part of the College community (colleagues, students, faculty, SVDs) and the public. - Strives to continually improve the quality of work and delivery of service. - Develops creative solutions to recurring problems to improve operational efficiencies in significant ways. - Demonstrates a willingness to go beyond the call of duty to serve the needs of all colleagues.
+Has been employed by the College since: Provides outstanding service to all or some part of the College community (colleague students, faculty, SVDs) and the public. s, Strives to continually improve the quality of work and delivery of service.
+Develops creative solutions to recurring problems to improve operational efficiencies significant ways. in Demonstrates a willingness to go beyond the call of duty to serve the needs of all colleagues.
+Name: